BenGalewsky/bengalewsky.github.io/_posts/2019-11-25-CompareYadageAndParsl.markdown

 <td>Parallel workflows </td><td> Parallel execution, respecting dependencies among app executions. </td><td> Automatically builds parallel DAGs from spec </td><td> Automatically generated from App dependencies </td>
 </tr>
 <tr>
-<td> Parallel workflows with loops </td><td></td><td> Can be implemented with tasks that produce a variable number of data fragments </td><td> Just a simple python loop that appends calls to the parsl task </td>
+<td> Parallel workflows with loops </td><td></td><td> Can be implemented with tasks that produce a variable number of data fragments </td><td> Just a simple python loop that appends calls to the Parsl task </td>
 </tr>
 <tr>
-<td> Parallel dataflows </td><td> Parallel workflows driven by data results, and not task completion </td><td> Yadage won't start a new task until all of the outputs from a previous step are complete | Parsl tracks dependencies either by task, or by data future. </td><td>Each Parsl data output is represented as a Future.
+<td> Parallel dataflows </td><td> Parallel workflows driven by data results, and not task completion </td><td> Yadage won't start a new task until all of the outputs from a previous step are complete</td><td>Parsl tracks dependencies either by task, or by data future.
 Tasks can be triggered by one or more of these futures completing</td>
 </tr>
 </table>
 </div>